What is Content Marketing?

 The idea is to, when customers are ready to make any buying decision, they will already be loyal to your product and brand and most likely, prefer your product over your competitors.

-Content marketing mostly has long-term benefit over the short-term.
+Content marketing mostly has a long-term benefit over the short term.

 - Saves Cost by reducing the constantly paid ad expenditure and buying more customer lead.